alexharri/website/posts/reusing-objects.md

 <Image src="~/profiler.png" plain />

-In this post, we'll explore the trick we used to take this time to near zero.
+In this post, we'll explore the techniques I used to take this time to near zero.

 ## GRID's Spreadsheet Engine